sharpstone/heroku-bouncer/README.md

     Add a middleware configuration line to `config/application.rb`:

     ```ruby
-    config.middleware.use ::Heroku::Bouncer
+    config.middleware.use ::Heroku::Bouncer,
+      oauth: { id: "...", secret: "..." }, secret: "..."
     ```

-4. Add the required options `:oauth` and `:secret` as explained below.
+4. Fill in the required settings `:oauth` and `:secret` as explained below.

 ## Settings